wso2/docs-updates/en/docs/updates/migrating-to-updates2.0.md

 3. Now your current pack is congruent with WSO2 Update 2.0, thus you are able to run the [Updates tool](../../updates/update-tool/) and receive WSO2 Updates.<br>
 4. Test the updated product distribution and deploy it in your production environment.

-### Is it mandatory to have a configuration management tool configured or can we take the Updates manually ?
+### Is it mandatory to have a configuration management tool configured or can we take the Updates manually?
 It is not mandatory to have a configuration management tool configured, but having a configuration management tool makes the continuous updates process easy, and it aids configuration with less possibility of human error.